jposton96a/tipofmytongue/api/readme.md

 5. Build the embedding cache into Milvus (this step will take the longest ~5-80 minutes depending on hardware and model dimensions):
     ```bash
+    # Options can be changed at the bottom of this file
     python build_embeddings.py
     ```

-6. Build the reduced dimensional PCA embeddings and save the fitted model (this step shouldn't take too long):
+6. Build the reduced dimensional PCA embeddings and save the fitted model (this step should take a couple minutes):
     ```bash
+    # Options can be changed at the bottom of this file
     python build_pca_embeddings.py
     ```
     By default, the pickle model will save to `res/pca_transform.pkl`.

 7. (Optional - debug tooling) Query an embedding against the cache db:
     ```bash
-    # References the embedding cache @ res/<embedding_cache_name>.npz
+    # Options can be changed at the bottom of this file
     python query_words.py
     ```

 8. Visualize similarity word embeddings.
 Open the file and set your own `input_word`:
     ```bash
+    # Options can be changed at the bottom of this file
-    # as a side effect, this renders all processed embeddings into `plot.png`
+    # As a side effect, this renders all processed embeddings into `plot.png`
     python visualize_embeddings.py
     ```